 - Bluetooth compatibility.

 Garmin’s legacy with GPS units shouldn’t be understated.
-They’re a brand that have been consistently putting out a decent amount of high quality GPS and navigation systems.
+They’re a brand that has been consistently putting out a decent amount of high-quality GPS and navigation systems.
 That’s why it should be no surprise that this unit is our top recommended editor’s choice for this list.